tlswg/draft-ietf-tls-esni/id/draft-rescorla-tls-esni.md

 This structure is placed in the RRData section of an ESNI record as-is.

-The name of each ESNI record MUST match the name composed of the query domain name.
+The name of each ESNI record MUST match the name composed of \_esni and the query domain name.
 That is, if a client queries example.com, the ESNI Resource Record might be:

 ~~~
-example.com.
+_esni.example.com.
 60S IN ESNI "..."
 ~~~

 Servers MUST ensure that if multiple A or AAAA records are returned for a